Troubleshooting editor performance and playback issues

 By default, when you add audio or video files to Descript, we create new “proxy” versions that are optimized for playback performance (we also keep the originals and use them for export).

-If you’ve disabled optimized assets, then it’s possible that the unoptimized files are causing your performance issues, and you should manually create optimized files for any high resolution and bitrate files.
+If you’ve disabled optimized assets, then it’s possible that the unoptimized files are causing your performance issues, and you should manually create optimized files for any high-resolution and bitrate files.

-Diagnosing problems with your graphics card (Windows)
+Diagnosing problems with your GPU (graphics card) in Windows

 Use the fastest GPU on your machine

-Currently Descript only supports using one GPU at a time.
+Currently, Descript only supports using one GPU at a time.
 Your machine might be defaulting to the slower one.
 This usually happens when an Intel chip with onboard graphics is being used versus the discreet (not on a CPU) GPU.
 Generally, this occurs on laptops that use the on-board GPU in low power mode.

 1. Open Activity Monitor and navigate to Window > GPU History